 IN JULY 1970, 18-year-old Nick Rice was shot and killed on the KU campus.
 The circumstances of the killing were murky, and the shooter was never publicly identified.
 Now, with the help of newly obtained investigative documents, Lawrence Times reporter Conner Mitchell is shedding light on the case in this extended series.

-The Times thanks Nick Rice’s brother, Chris, for his dedication to finding out the truth — not to mention the countless hours and thousands of dollars to gain access to the documents that expose it all — and for trusting the Times to tell this story.
+We thank Nick Rice’s brother, Chris, for his dedication to finding out the truth — not to mention the countless hours and thousands of dollars to gain access to the documents that expose it all — and for trusting The Lawrence Times to tell this story.

 A Lawrence Times investigation shows that Nick Rice was an innocent bystander when he was shot and killed by a Lawrence police officer on July 20, 1970.
 So why is there still so much ambiguity about his life and death?